ckeditor/ckeditor5/docs/framework/guides/architecture/core-editor-architecture.md

 ## Commands

 A command is a combination of an action (a callback) and a state (a set of properties).
-For instance, the `bold` command applies or removes bold attribute from the selected text.
+For instance, the `bold` command applies or removes the bold attribute from the selected text.
 If the text in which the selection is placed has bold applied already, the value of the command is `true`, `false` otherwise.
 If the `bold` command can be executed on the current selection, it is enabled.
 If not (because, for example, bold is not allowed in this place), it is disabled.

 All commands need to inherit from the {@link module:core/command~Command} class.
 Commands need to be added to the editor's {@link module:core/editor/editor~Editor#commands command collection} so they can be executed by using the {@link module:core/editor/editor~Editor#execute `Editor#execute()`} method.